taogen-docs/resources-of-learning/#cs-foundations.md

 - Introduction to the Theory of Computation (3rd, 2012) by Michael Sipser
 - Computational Complexity: A Modern Approach (2009) by Sanjeev Arora, Boaz Barak
 - The Nature of Computation (2011) by Cristopher Moore, Stephan Mertens
+- Theory of Computation: Formal Languages, Automata, and Complexity by J. Glenn Brookshear

 <br>